aquasecurity/bench-common/docs/README.md

 as a comma-delimited list on the command line with the `--check` flag.

 The `audit` field specifies the command to run for a check.
-The output of this command is then evaluated for conformance with the CIS Kubernetes Benchmark recommendation.
+The output of this command is then evaluated for conformance with the CIS Benchmark recommendation.

 The audit is evaluated against a criteria specified by the `tests`